Uncontested Divorce: Child Custody, Spousal Support, And What to Expect

 Going through a divorce can be emotionally challenging

-An uncontested divorce is considered the "easy" divorce because there is nothing to fight or "contest" which can't be resolved without court intervention.
-There may be no need to decide child or spousal support, nor marital property to divide.
+An uncontested divorce is considered the "easy" divorce because there is nothing to fight or "contest" that can't be resolved without court intervention.
+There may be no need to decide on child support, child custody, spousal support, or marital property to divide.
 Uncontested divorces are usually faster to process because the parties never see the inside of a courtroom.

 When an outstanding child or spousal support and marital property exists, the spouses may agree to the terms of a separation agreement and go on their merry way.
 If the case proceeds to court, a court may grant an uncontested divorce if the defendant fails to appear in court.
 Here, the court may award everything to the plaintiff by default.
 If you’re considering a divorce, continue reading to learn more about the types of issues that must be settled in a divorce case and how an online therapist can help you navigate the process.